Humboldt-WI/blog/content/research/information_systems_1920/Uncertainty_Identification_Transformers.md

 - **Multi-Head Attention**: here, keys, values and queries (which come from the self-attention - in this case, the previous layer's output) are linearly projected to then perform the attention function in parallel (which Vaswani et al. call the "scaled dot-product attention").
 The multi-head characteristic makes it possible to use "different representation subspaces at different positions" (Vaswani et al., 4).

-- **Masked Multi-Head Attention** (only in decoder): as the first sub-layer in the decoder, this layer performs the multi-head attention on the encoder\'s output.
+- **Masked Multi-Head Attention** (only in decoder): as the first sub-layer in the decoder, this layer performs the multi-head attention on the encoder's output.
 It is masked in order to prevent predictions based on information that must not be known yet at a certain position.

 - **Feed Forward Network**: two linear transformations are applied to each position separately and identically.